Crawford-Winslow House

-Crawford-Winslow House is a historic home located at Crown Point, Lake County, Indiana, USA.
+Crawford-Winslow House is a historic home located at Crown Point, Indiana, USA.
 It was built in 1890, and is a 2½-story, Queen Anne style frame dwelling with a cross gable roof with fishscale shingles.
 It features a corner tower with conical roof, wraparound porch, and leaded glass windows.
 Also on the property is a contributing garage (c.
 1910).

 It was listed in the National Register of Historic Places in 2013.